ML-7641-Fall-2022/RoboChef/README.md

 df_small = df_raw[(df_raw.user_idx.isin(user_ids_keep)) & df_raw.recipe_idx.isin(recipe_ids_keep)].reset_index(drop=True).copy()
 ```

 The similarity between 2 users is computed using the Pearson Correlation coefficient based on all the ratings for the common recipes.
 Also , only those set of users are considered as neighboring points who have atleast 5 common recipes so that our recommendation is not biased.

+The ratings are centered around mean(deviations) to handle the inherent bias in user's ratings (for e.g. some users are very lenient and always rate every recipe 4 or 5 whereas there are some users who have slightly stricter in giving ratings and they give a 3 or a 2 rating to most of the recipes)

 ```python
 K = 25 # number of neighbors we'd like to consider